-Your mechanic can remove one of the covers and visually assess the condition of the timing belt.
-For example, this timing belt in the next photo belongs to the Acura TL with 52,000 miles.
+Your mechanic can remove one of the covers and visually assess the timing belt condition.
+For example, this timing belt in the photo belongs to the Acura TL with 52,000 miles.
 The owner wanted to check the timing belt condition before going on a long road trip.
-According to the mechanic, this belt is in a good shape and can last for a while longer.
+This belt appears to be in a good shape and should last a while longer.
+The timing belt in the next photo belongs to an older Honda Civic and it looks worn out.

-What happens if a timing belt breaks?
-There are two types of engines: an interference and non-interference.
-In an interference engine, if a timing belt breaks while driving, there is a good chance that the engine might be severely damaged.
 A non-interference engine will stall if a timing belt breaks, but further damage might be limited.
-The difference is that in an interference engine, valves that are fully open will be hit by the piston as it travels to its top position.
-In a non-interference engine, there is still some clearance between fully open valves and a piston in the top position.
+The difference is that in an interference engine, valves that are fully open will be hit by the pistons in the top position.
+In a non-interference engine, there is still some clearance between fully open valves and pistons in the top position.

 How to know if your engine is an interference engine?
 Here is the link to Timing Belt Replacement Interval Guide

-, courtesy of Gates corporation.
+, courtesy of the Gates corporation.
 In this guide, the interference engines are marked with the star sign.

-Another reason to replace the old timing belt is that over time it stretches.
+Another reason to replace an old timing belt is that over time it stretches.
 As a result, the engine timing might become too retarded (delayed).
 Symptoms of a retarded engine timing include lack of power and slow pick-up.
 In some cars, a stretched timing belt can also produce a dull rattling noise coming from the timing belt area.
 Usually the noise is noticeable at idle, but disappears when the engine is revved.

 How much does the timing belt replacement cost?
 It depends on the engine.
 Timing belt replacement in a 4-cylinder engine may cost from $250 to $600, plus a little extra if you want to replace the water pump and other hardware.
 In a V6 or V8 engine, the timing belt replacement cost can run from $380 to $780.